ArthurUezu/xadrez/README.md

 # to-do list

- - [x] bishop move's need refinement
- - [x] horse (knight) move's need refinement
- - [ ] pawn bug needs fix
- - [ ] not let pieces pass through other pieces
- - [ ] reset the play when you click on a wrong tile
+ - [x] reset the play when you click on a wrong tile
- - [ ] fix bug when there are 2 selected pieces at the same time
+ - [x] fix bug when there are 2 selected pieces at the same time
+ - [x] pawn bug needs fix
+ - [ ] not let pieces pass through other pieces !!!
  - [ ] REFACTOR EVERYTHING THIS NEEDS TO BE SHINING BY THE END >:C